wolfsoftwaresystemsltd/WolfMaxscale/README.md

-# MaxScale by MariaDB Corporation
+# MaxScale by MariaDB Corporation (WOlf Software Systems Ltd modified version)

+This is the version we use to run Wolf Territories Grid.

+# Mariadb Standard stuff below

 The MariaDB Corporation MaxScale is an intelligent proxy that allows forwarding of database statements to one or more database servers using